complianceGJL/Root-Cause-Analysis/README.md

 **Steps to Integrate:**

 1.  **Get the GitHub Pages URL**:
-    *   Ensure your application is deployed to GitHub Pages.
-The URL will be: `https://ComplianceGJL.github.io/friendly-octo-goggles/rca-fishbone-analyzer/`.
+    *   Ensure your application is deployed to GitHub Pages from the repository named "Root-Cause-Analysis".
+The URL will be: `https://ComplianceGJL.github.io/Root-Cause-Analysis/rca-fishbone-analyzer/`.
     *   This assumes your main HTML file is `index.html` located inside the `rca-fishbone-analyzer` directory in your repository.

 2.  **Navigate to Your SharePoint Page**: